NQF is now accepting nominations on a continual basis in addition to the formal Call for Nominations for each project. The new nominations form:

 Requirements for serving vary by type of committee, including the length of the term, time commitment, responsibilities and expectations.
 Committee members serve on a voluntary basis.
 Travel expenses for in-person meetings are covered by NQF.
 For more information, please see the project-specific web page and the Call for Nominations if available.
-You may also access the Steering Committee Guidebook (PDF).
+You may also access the Standing Committee Guidebook (PDF).

 To nominate either an individual or organization, you will need to log in with your NQF username.
 For login and additional technical assistance, please contact email@example.com.

 To nominate an organization, an executive of that organization must submit a completed nomination form.

 To nominate an individual subject matter expert, nominators or self-nominators should submit: